Richard the Pilgrim: Veneration

 Some of Richard's relics were transported to Eichstätt, where Willibald eventually became Bishop.
 Richard's feast day is 7 February.

 Richard is depicted with the Blessed Mother and his three children at Eichstätt Cathedral.

 In religious artworks, Richard is portrayed as a royal pilgrim in an ermine-lined cloak with two sons, one a bishop and one an abbot.
 His crown appears to lie on a book (Roeder).
 Richard is particularly venerated at Heidenheim and Lucca (Roeder).

+On the evening of February 6, 2022, Dormition of the Virgin Mary Greek Orthodox Church in Somerville, Massachusetts served a complete All-Night Vigil service for Richard using a newly-composed office text.
+Modern Byzantine chant composers, including Jessica Suchy-Pilalis, composed music for the idiomela.
+Iconographer Brian Matthew Whirledge painted a new icon of Richard for the Vigil's procession.
+The Dormition parish served the All-Night Vigil again on February 6, 2023.